-The lake's setting is generally described as being pristine, picturesque, and rural with mountainous terrain reaching 799.4 to 1,099.4 feet NAVD88.
-The nearest towns are Basset located approximately 7 miles downstream and Martinsville located approximately 14 miles downstream of the Philpott Dam.
+The lake's setting is generally described as being picturesque and rural with mountainous terrain reaching 799.4 to 1,099.4 feet NAVD88.
+The nearest towns are Basset located approximately 7 miles downstream and Martinsville located approximately 14 miles downstream.
 The area has hard, crystalline igneous and metamorphic geologic formations with some areas of sedimentary rocks.
 Most significant water supplies are found within a few hundred feet of the surface.
 Larger concentrations of water withdrawal can be obtained along the Western Piedmont along the base of the Blue Ridge Mountains.

-Figure 2-1 Philpott Dam and Lake Location
+Figure 2-1 Philpott Dam and Lake Location (Green area shows government owned land and flowage easements)